Q: Where to purchase snowmobile trail permits?

 A:Trail permits are available in all snowmobile clubs that are part of the Snowmobile Federation and in some hotels, dealers and gaz stations.
-To see the list of snowmobile clubs of Chaudiere-Appalaches or to purchase your trail permits online, click here.
+Trail permits are also available online here.

 A:The permit is valid only when permanently affixed on the snowmobile.
 General Rules of the FCMQ (article 11) specify that the permit sticker must be affixed on the left side of the cab.

 You must carry the proof of purchase (large pink paper) of your trail permit at all time and be prepared to present it to a trail warden or peace officer as proof that you are driving legally on the trails (Act respecting off-highway vehicles, article 38, par.
 7).

 Q: Is it possible to get a replacement permit?

 A:Yes, Replacement permits may be purchased for thirty dollars ($30), ideally at the club from where the original permit was purchased.
 In order to receive a replacement permit, the receipt and sticker of the trail permit issued for the original snowmobile must be presented to the seller.
 Please note that a trail permit cannot be transferred to another owner.
 It can only be transferred from one snowmobile to another one belonging to the same owner (for example, in the case of a sale followed by a purchase).